 Here are some presentation tips, tricks, and toolbar widgets to make presenting a breeze.
 All these features are located on the toolbar under your completed storyboard.

 Our Live Slide Show is a feature everyone loves because it is so simple to use.
 Just click the "Slide Show" button located on the toolbar below a storyboard.
 After clicking on the slide show button, you will notice that each cell of your storyboard will be magnified on your projector or computer screen.
 Using the arrow keys, simply navigate to the desired slide.
-Try this out on the board below.

 Use the "Download Images" button to get high-resolution images.
 Perhaps you are looking to app smash Storyboard That with Glogster, Prezi, iBooks, or other great apps.
 Use the whole storyboard, or just a few cells, to create amazing projects and content that will blow the competition out of the water!
+For more information on using Storyboard That for app smashing, check out our article on app smashing!

 If you wish to generate a PowerPoint from your storyboard, just click the "Download PowerPoint" button.
 The file will be sent to your email, or begin downloading in your screen, depending on your account type.
 Once it has finished, you may open the document.
 You will notice that there is a title page that is intentionally left blank, and then each slide after will contain one cell, and room for the text next to it.
 As you can see below, information from the storyboard is transferred to different parts of the slide automatically.